OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Chile gave birth to two of the greatest poets of the 20th century, Gabriela Mistral and Pablo Neruda, who were known not only for the power of their works but also for using poetry to fight for the people of their country.

 Gabriela Mistral is still considered the greatest ever Chilean woman writer.
-Born in Vicuña in 1889, she was a woman with progressive ideas which were extremely advanced for her traditional society.
+Born in Vicuña in 1889, she was a woman with progressive ideas, which were extremely advanced for her traditional society.
 She was raised in an impoverished, rural environment and had a particularly unstable and unstructured family life.
 After becoming a teacher, she attempted to give a voice to Chilean women and fight for their rights.
 She published controversial articles in newspapers and magazines, and made Chileans aware of the failures of their educational system.
-Her tragic life was the fuel for her poetry, which was coloured first with suffering and loneliness, as in Sonetos de la muerte ('Sonnets of Death') or Desolación ('Despair') and subsequently touched by the suicide of her only son, which began a preoccupation with death in her poetry.
-She also wrote poems about Chile and Latin America, as in Tala.
+Her tragic life was the fuel for her poetry, which was colored first with suffering and loneliness, as in Sonetos de la Muerte (Sonnets of Death) or Desolación (Despair) and subsequently touched by the suicide of her nephew – whom she saw as her son – began a preoccupation with death in her poetry.
+She also wrote poems about Chile and Latin America, particularly in her second published collection, Tala.
 She defended Chilean cultural identity against North American dominance, supporting the Sandinista guerrilla movement in Nicaragua and reaffirming her indigenous origins.
-She was extremely demanding of her poetry, correcting her poems repeatedly before she felt they were ready to be published which is the reason why she only published 379 poems while she was alive.
-However 400 more poems which she felt were not worthy of publication were discovered after her death.
-Her gravestone in Coquimbo reads: ‘what the soul does for its body is what the artist does for his country’, an expression of her everlasting commitment to the people of her country.
+She was extremely demanding of her poetry, correcting her poems repeatedly before she felt they were ready to be published, which is the reason why she only published 379 poems – out of roughly over 800 poems – while she was alive.
+However, 400 more poems which she felt were not worthy of publication have since been discovered and published after her death.
+Her gravestone in Coquimbo reads: ‘what the soul does for its body is what the artist does for his country,’ an expression of her everlasting commitment to the people of her country.